 We talk a lot about a horse’s gut bacteria and how they impact health… have you ever stopped to think about your gut bacteria and how they might be influencing your health??
-This relatively new area of science quite literally blows my mind.
+This relatively new area of science is quite literally mind blowing.
 These tiny critters control us in so many ways and have such a massive impact on our life that it is truly worth thinking about how what you eat affects them (and then how they affect you).

 Here are a few very quick bits of info that are quite amazing… you ready?!